 d. consider extending the municipalities’ rights to manage state-owned land in urban and rural settlements and allow elected representatives some authority in the planning policy for their area;

 e. relaunch the debate in Seimas to give Vilnius a particular status in the law, in accordance with its special position as capital city;

 f. search for a consensus that would be acceptable to all parties, as regards the proposed draft laws on the centralisation of the external audit of local authorities in government hands to which some municipalities are opposed on the ground that such centralisation is unconstitutional;

 g. take measures to develop stronger regional tiers by increasing the number of competences of the Regional Development Councils, strengthening their administrative apparatus and allowing them to establish regional budgets;

 h. encourage and develop citizen participation through additional procedures such as local referendums, by strengthening the role of neighbourhoods, and also by improving access to the ombudsman for possible complaints by citizens against municipalities;

-i. revise the legislation in order to ensure the participation of national minorities at local level in light of the Opinion 237 adopted by the Venice Commission in 2003 [CDL(2003)13];
+i. revise the legislation in order to ensure the participation of national minorities at local level in light of the Opinion 237 adopted by the European Commission for Democracy through Law (Venice Commission) in 2003 [CDL(2003)13];

-j. ratify the Additional Protocol to the European Charter of Local Self-Government on the right to participate in the affairs of a local authority (CETS No. 207) in the near future.
+j. ratify the Additional Protocol to the European Charter of Local Self-Government on the right to participate in the affairs of a local authority in the near future.